-On re-entering the station, a cop was seen checking passengers’ luggage through a scanner as in airports.
+On re-entering New Delhi Railway Station, a cop was seen checking passengers’ luggage through a scanner as in airports.
 I was anxious if my camera tripod would show up in his scanner as AK47 but to my relief I wasn’t asked to open the baggage.
 I looked up for my name on the train and found it was allotted a confirmed berth.
 All passengers were entitled for a four course dinner with appetiser, soup, meals and dessert.
 I then got under clean and, yes, free linen and went to sleep quickly in the cool, gently rocking and low noise ambience of the air-conditioned compartment.
 The train reached destination at 5.30 am and I was in Jammu and Kashmir at last – the head-like part of my nation that has been wanting to secede from the rest of the body.
 The bus stand was 8 kms away and so I got into a passenger taxi to reach there.
 Long bearded Muslims were more conspicuous as commoners, policemen and chai wallahs.
 It was raining and the bus stand was getting flooded.
 As I wanted to reach Srinagar the same day, I dumped my back-pack in the cloak room and freshened up.
 At the counter for issuing tickets to Srinagar the man inside was asleep and refused to stir.

 I put my bag in a J&K Road Transport 25 seater bus parked nearby that was supposed to go to Srinagar.
 After about an hour during which hardly a couple of other passengers turned up, someone manning the next counter advised that I go out and catch a vehicle to Srinagar if I wanted to reach there earlier.
 As I took the luggage out I found a pair of guys in Pathani dress sitting inside who looked like the driver and conductor of the bus.
 They were probably wishing that their bus would get cancelled for want of passengers and they too could go to sleep.
 That was strange because the roadway was the major link to Srinagar and it was morning time.
 A taxi agent outside informed me that most buses to Srinagar leave in the evening.
 I paid him Rs.
 500 and got a front seat in a cab to Srinagar and the journey started at once.
 The driver was an educated Muslim youth wearing cargo shorts, from Srinagar, and there was another youngster in the front.
 In terms of weather and scenario it was a roller coaster ride as it went through Udhampur that was cold and foggy and Ramban that was quite hot and sweaty.
 The driver said it was the hottest place in J&K. Himalayan panorama opened with strange and beautiful trees and endless stretches of pine tree covered hills.